agis/pglockanalyze-action/README.md

 connection parameters and the action executes pglockanalyze against it using the files you provide.

-If your repository contains older migrations, set `migrations_path` together with `migration_command`.
+If your repository contains older migrations, set `migrations_path` to the directory containing them together with `migration_command`.
 The action will automatically run the pre-existing migrations before analysing the new ones.
 New files are detected by comparing the pull request's base and head commits. `migration_command` runs once with `migrations_path` as its only argument, so it must accept a directory path.
 The action temporarily moves the